 How do you know if a person needs orthodontic treatment?

 It is usually difficult to know if treatment is necessary because there are many problems that can occur even though the front teeth look straight.
 Asking your general dentist is good reference, but we are the best resource since orthodontics and braces are all we do.
-The initial exam at The Brace Place is complimentary and hence, it only makes sense to schedule a consultation with us and we will be happy to give necessary recommendations.
+The initial exam at We Build Smile Appeal is complimentary.
+Schedule a consultation with us and we will be happy to give necessary recommendations.

 What are the signs or symptoms of orthodontic problems?

-Although determining treatment needs is difficult for you to assess, the following may help in prompting you to seek Dr. Patel's advice.
+Although determining treatment needs is difficult for you to assess, the following may help in prompting you to seek Dr. Youngker’s advice.

 Look at the teeth at any age.
 If you see any signs of crooked teeth, gaps between your child’s teeth or overlapping teeth, orthodontic treatment is needed.

 Bite all the way down, but keep your lips open so you can see the teeth.
 Do the front top teeth line up with the bottom?
 Do the top teeth protrude out away from the bottom teeth?
 Do the top front teeth cover more than 50% of the bottom teeth?
 Are the top teeth behind the bottom teeth?
 All of these are indicators that orthodontic treatment may be necessary.

 Look at the alignment of the jaws.
 Does the jaw shift off center during biting down?
 If you see any misalignment or shifting of the jaw, it suggests a skeletal or jaw bone problem, which requires early orthodontic intervention.